 This testing is not meant to diagnose a concussion.
 If an athlete or patient suffers a concussion, however, baseline testing results can be compared to post injury results to help with return to play/school/work decisions.

 It is recommended to have anyone 15 and under tested each year.
 Anyone at the high school level should get tested every other year.

-ImPACT© testing is most effective when performed at baseline (prior to a concussion) and can be compared when an athlete suffers a concussion.
+Baseline testing is most effective when performed at a healthy state and can be compared when an athlete suffers a concussion.